 Steps to Create a Strategic Planning Framework

-- Set strategic goals — Generate SMART goals that your strategic plan will help you achieve.
+Establish strategic objectives — Create SMART goals that your strategic planning framework will help achieve.

 5 Strategic Planning Process Models for Startups